-Treatment for a sports injury may vary depending on the type and severity of injury.
-Immobilization, physical therapy and surgery can be part of a treatment plan.
+Treatment for a sports injury may vary depending on the type and severity of the injury.
+Immobilization, physical therapy, and surgery can be part of a treatment plan.
 In some cases, chiropractic care can also help treat sports injuries.

 What Does Chiropractic Care Involve?

 Chiropractic care is based on the philosophy that the body can often heal itself if it is in proper alignment.
 Wear and tear, along with trauma can cause the spine to become misaligned.
 The misalignment can lead to a variety of problems including making you more susceptible to further injuries.

 A large part of chiropractic care involves adjusting or realigning the spinal column, which can reduce pressure on the nerve.
 When a nerve is pinched, it cannot carry messages from the brain to the body or the body back to the brain as efficiently.
 Inefficient nerve impulses can cause problems with the muscles, joints, and bones.